Nature works in mysterious ways. As it turns out, that chocolate craving may be our body’s innate wisdom at work.

-According to a Japanese study, a daily cup of hot cocoa during influenza season may be just what we need to avoid the flu and stay healthy.
+According to a new Japanese study a daily cup of hot cocoa during influenza season may be just what we need to avoid the flu and stay healthy.

 The Japanese researchers conducted a three-part chocolate study that included cell tests, animal experiments, and human trials.

 In the cell studies they found that cocoa extract inhibited the flu from taking hold in canine kidney cells.
 The cells had been infected with human influenza A (H1N1, H3N2) and B viruses, as well as avian flu viruses (H5N1, H5N9).

 In the animal trial, mice were given cocoa extract for four days before being infected with the flu virus.
 The cocoa extract had a preventative effect and significantly improved survival times of the mice.

 The daily dose of cocoa for the mice was equivalent to a human drinking two to three cups of a 10 percent cocoa solution.
 In other words, the amounts were close to what a person might normally drink in a cup of hot chocolate.

 Then, the researchers tested their findings in humans.
 They divided 123 people into two groups.
 Both groups were vaccinated against the influenza A (H1N1) virus.

 For three weeks before and after being vaccinated, one group consumed a cup of hot chocolate every morning.
 The drink is commercially available in Japan (under the name Kakao 2 Bai) and contains 360 milligrams of cocoa polyphenols per cup.
 The control group did not drink any cocoa.

 After two weeks, antibodies against the A (H1N1) virus were not significantly different between the two groups.
 But the cocoa drinking group had significantly more natural killer (NK) cell activity.
 NK cells recognize and eliminate influenza-virus-infected cells in order to keep the virus from spreading.